BattlesnakeOfficial/starter-snake-go/README.md

 ## Technologies Used

-This project uses [Go 1.16](https://go.dev/).
+This project uses [Go](https://go.dev/).
 It also comes with an optional [Dockerfile](https://docs.docker.com/engine/reference/builder/) to help with deployment.

 ## Run Your Battlesnake